jakobhaervig/openfoam-installer/README.md

 **1b)** Go to Microsoft Store and install Ubuntu.

 **1c)** Open the Ubuntu App and go through the installation process, e.g. choose WSL Ubuntu username and password.
+Note that the password remains hidden when you enter it.

 **1d)** When referred to a terminal throughout this guide, open a WSL terminal.